 How to Format Musical Numbers into Screenplays

-This is the key question that most screenwriters looking to write musical numbers into their screenplays ask.
+This is the crucial question that most screenwriters looking to write musical numbers into their screenplays ask.
 And it is a difficult question to answer without contradictions arising.

 There are a few different ways to tackle this formatting issue.
-Each way has it’s pros and cons.
-To start, you have to think in context of how you are writing the script, who you are marketing it to, and how you will be marketing it to them.
+Each method has its pros and cons.
+To start, you have to think in the context of how you are writing the script, who you are marketing it to, and how you will be marketing it to them.

 Are You Just the Writer?